fusepoolP3/p3-geo-enriching-transformer/README.md

     mvn exec:java

-To test the transformer send an http post message with the data containing the position of the client, a date eventually, and the url of the data set in which to search for points of interest nearby it.
+To search for points of interest around a place send an http post message with the data containing its geographic coordinates position and the URL of the data set in which to search for points of interest nearby it.
 The position of the client must be described like in the following

     @prefix geo: <http://www.w3.org/2003/01/geo/wgs84_pos#> .
     @prefix xsd: <http://www.w3.org/2001/XMLSchema#> .